mahajanP/Devboard-github-actions/README.md

 ## CI/CD DevSecOps Setup

-The repository contains GitHub Actions workflows configured with SonarQube (SAST) and OWASP ZAP (DAST) scanning.
+This repository includes GitHub Actions workflows for CI/CD and DevSecOps, including SonarQube for SAST and OWASP ZAP for DAST.

-### How to Install and Set Up SonarQube on EC2
+### How to install and set up SonarQube on EC2

 To run your own self-hosted SonarQube server on your AWS EC2 instance:

 1. **Start the SonarQube Container**:
-   Ensure Docker is installed on your EC2 instance, then run:
+   Make sure Docker is installed on your EC2 instance, then run:
    ```bash
    docker run -itd --name SonarQube-Server -p 9000:9000 sonarqube:community
    ```